Case Study: Cable Protectors for Parades

 Why It Matters

 We partnered with a large entertainment and event management company in the southeast United States.
 This company manages public events, parking logistics, and large-scale crowd control for parades and outdoor gatherings.
-With thousands of guests attending their eventsand dozens of employees working behind the scenes, the safety stakes are high.
+With thousands of guests attending their events and dozens of employees working behind the scenes, safe cable management is critical to preventing trip hazards during parades and outdoor gatherings.

 Hazard Analysis

-During our survey, we observed a critical hazard: exposed cables in parade and parking areas.
-These exposed cables created dangerous trip and fall risks for employees, guests, and contractors moving through crowded event spaces.
+During our survey, we observed a critical hazard: exposed temporary cables in parade routes and parking areas.
+These unprotected cable runs created dangerous trip and fall risks for employees, guests, and contractors moving through crowded event spaces.
 Left unprotected, these hazards could easily result in severe injury, major property damage, and significant lost work time.

 Recommendations

-Our team recommended a heavy-duty, low-profile cable protector, capable of handling high traffic with minimal disruption, such as the 5-Channel Guard Dog Low-Profile Cable Protector.
+Our team recommended a heavy-duty, low-profile cable protector designed for temporary event cable protection, capable of handling high traffic with minimal disruption, such as the 5-Channel Guard Dog Low-Profile Cable Protector.
 Installing these protectors immediately addressed the risk, delivered compliance with safety regulations, and allowed the facility to continue safe operations during major events.
 With our solution, the client received clear, actionable advice and the exact equipment needed to protect their workforce and visitors —making it easy for management to make safety improvements quickly.

 Failing to address cable hazards could result in the following fines and workersʼ compensation costs: